Bobdylaniscool/Art-Apps/README.md

 # Art-Apps
-This is Team Thomas' JobsSpot App
+This is the brilliant JobsSpot App!
 Tired of unemployment?
 Unsure of your qualifications?
-That's what JobSpot is 4!
+That's what JobSpot is for!
-JobSpot is the easy, efficient way of getting job!
+JobSpot is the easy, efficient way of getting job!#